 My name is Nicholas Jackson, and I’m a statistician.

 My research interests are in the intersection of statistics, behavior, and public health.
 I hold a Master’s of Pubic Health in Biostatistics and a Doctorate in Quantitative Psychology.
-I currently work as a Principal Statistician at the University of California, Los Angeles in the Department of Medicine Statistics Core.
+I am an Assistant Professor at the University of California, Los Angeles in the Department of Medicine Statistics Core.